 Time frame: One year from index procedure

-Time frame: One year after index procedure
+Time frame: Up to five years after index procedure

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.